8 Natural Strategies to Improve Bad Breath

 7) Freshening Herbs:

 Both fennel seeds and cloves have antiseptic qualities that can help control bad breath.
-The pungent aroma of these two herbs freshens breath and also have carminative properties to dispel gas, bloating, and other symptoms of indigestion.
+The pungent aroma of these two herbs freshens breath and also has carminative properties to dispel gas, bloating, and other symptoms of indigestion.

 In India, fennel seeds are often included with a combination of dried spices to aid digestion and improve breath following a meal.
 Chewing fennel seeds or drinking tea steeped in fennel seeds helps regulate the pH of saliva in the mouth by reducing acidity and consequently inhibiting bacteria overgrowth.
-You too can munch on a ½ teaspoon of fennel seeds to reduce bacteria that cause halitosis after eating or anytime your breath needs freshening.
+You too can munch on ½ teaspoon of fennel seeds to reduce bacteria that cause halitosis after eating or anytime your breath needs freshening.

 Utilize the antioxidant properties in cloves for their anti-inflammatory and anti-bacterial effects by preparing a mouthwash.
 Steep ¼ tsp of fresh cloves in 1 cup of warm water and gargle and rinse with this mouthwash following brushing.
 The oils contained in clove will suppress the growth of pathogenic bacteria and can be used daily with no adverse health effects.
 (24)